nilaybesli/todo_app_case/README.md

 Technologies Used

-Flutter: Framework for building the cross-platform mobile application.
+-Flutter: Framework for building the cross-platform mobile application.

-Dart: Programming language used with Flutter.
-Firebase:
+-Firebase:

-Firestore: Cloud Firestore for database management.
+-Firestore: Cloud Firestore for database management.

-Firebase Auth: For user authentication.
+-Firebase Auth: For user authentication.

-GetX: State management and dependency injection.
+-GetX: State management and dependency injection.